JaritoThe3rd/osTicket-Prerequisites-and-Installation/README.md

 ## ⚙️ Step-by-Step Setup Guide

-- Make sure to create a Microsoft Azure Account (Please don't user your school email ideally work email related or personal email account)
+- Make sure to create a Microsoft Azure Account (Please don't use your school email ideally work email related or personal email account)

 ### 1️⃣ Create an Azure Virtual Machine